 At 15 minutes after sunrise we finish the survey and head back to the hotel again to (hopefully) finish getting some sleep.

 Once we have caught up on a little more sleep, we meet up and complete our post-survey analysis of the bat echolocation recordings for both our surveys and head back to the office.

 Do you or your business need help with ecological surveys?
 Contact us today.

-Why not check out our blogs for more stories.
+Why not check out our latest news for more information.